VLM-3R: Vision-Language Models Augmented with Instruction-Aligned 3D Reconstruction: Scalable Spatial and Temporal Data

-~ While existing benchmarks like VSI-Bench~\cite{yang2024thinking} offer valuable evaluation sets (approximately 5,000 question-answer pairs from real-world videos), their scale is often insufficient for comprehensively developing robust spatial reasoning capabilities in Large Multimodal Models (LMMs).
-Furthermore, many current LMMs, including large proprietary systems, still exhibit difficulties with fundamental spatial tasks such as inter-object distance measurement, a challenge often linked to inadequate training data coverage and limitations in their spatial perception encoding.
-These identified gaps underscore the necessity for the scalable, automated data generation approach previously outlined.
-Through this pipeline, we aim to produce over \textbf{200K} general question-answer pairs focused on spatial reasoning from monocular video, and \textbf{4,225} embodied route planning data instances using simulators, thereby injecting more robust spatial intelligence into LMMs.
+VSI-Bench~\cite{yang2024thinking} provides about 5{,}000 question-answer pairs from real-world videos, but this scale is insufficient to advance robust spatial reasoning in VLMs.
+Many current models, including large proprietary systems, still struggle with basic spatial tasks such as inter-object distance estimation, indicating limited spatial supervision and encoding capacity.
+We address these gaps with a scalable and highly automated data pipeline that generates over \textbf{200K} diverse spatial reasoning QA pairs from monocular video and \textbf{4{,}225} simulator-based embodied route-planning instances to significantly strengthen spatial intelligence in LMMs.

 \paragraph{General Spatial Question-Answer Generation} We consolidate diverse data sources into a unified meta-information structure.
-For open-source 3D datasets that provide 3D geometry, semantic, and instance meta-information—including ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, and ARKitScenes~\cite{baruch2021arkitscenes}—we derive QA data targeting seven of the eight core task types in VSI-Bench.
-The foundation for our QA generation is a detailed spatio-temporal scene graph (see more details in the supplementary).
-In this graph, each frame acts as a temporal node, while object instances are distinct nodes possessing attributes like global and local coordinates and detailed semantic information.
-Such a scene graph enables us to ascertain the precise global and local status of each instance, including its association with the camera, at every time step.
-Leveraging this rich, temporal relationship, we then automatically generate question-answer pairs for seven key tasks: Object Counting, Relative Distance, Relative Direction, Appearance Order, Object Size, Absolute Distance, and Room Size.
+For open-source 3D datasets that provide 3D geometry, semantics, and instance-level meta-information, such as ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, and ARKitScenes~\cite{baruch2021arkitscenes}, we derive QA data that target seven of the eight core task types in VSI-Bench.
+The foundation for our QA generation is a detailed spatio-temporal scene graph (see more details in the supplementary material).
+In this graph, each frame is treated as a temporal node, and each object instance is a distinct node with attributes such as global and local coordinates and detailed semantic information.
+This scene graph enables us to determine the precise global and local status of each instance, including its relation to the camera, at every time step.
+Leveraging these rich temporal relationships, we automatically generate question-answer pairs for seven key tasks.